github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 In the code above, you're using the [ternary operator](https://ruby-doc.org/core-2.3.0/doc/syntax/control_expressions_rdoc.html#label-Ternary+if), which works like an `if/else` statement, to check if the payload contains a `check_run` object.
 If it does, you read the `head_sha` from the `check_run` object, otherwise you read it from the `check_suite` object.

-To test this code, restart the server from your terminal:
+### Test that a check run is created

+To test the code you just added, use the following command to restart the server from your terminal.
+If the server is already running, first enter `Ctrl-C` in your terminal to stop the server, and then run the following command to start the server again.

 ```shell{:copy}
 ruby server.rb
 ```

-{% note %}

-**Note:** You'll need to restart the Sinatra server before you can test changes.
-Enter `Ctrl-C` to stop the server, and then run `ruby server.rb` again.
-If you don't want to do this every time you change your app code, you can look into [reloading](http://sinatrarb.com/faq.html#reloading).

-{% endnote %}

 Now open a pull request in the repository where you installed your app.
 Your app should respond by creating a check run on your pull request.
-Click on the **Checks** tab, and you should see a check run with the name "Octo RuboCop", or whichever name you chose earlier for the check run.
+Click on the **Checks** tab, and you should see a check run with the name "Octo RuboCop," or whichever name you chose earlier for the check run.

 If you see other apps in the Checks tab, it means you have other apps installed on your repository that have **Read & write** access to checks and are subscribed to **Check suite** and **Check run** events.

-Great!
-You've told {% data variables.product.prodname_dotcom %} to create a check run.
-You can see the check run status is set to `queued` next to a yellow icon.
+So far you've told {% data variables.product.prodname_dotcom %} to create a check run.
+The check run status in the pull request is set to queued with a yellow icon.
 Next, you'll want to wait for {% data variables.product.prodname_dotcom %} to create the check run and update its status.

 ## Step 1.3.
 Updating a check run